crn1/planeta-documentation/customization.md

 ## Footer

-As for footer, you can edit it's spacing, background image/color and background shape.
+As for footer, you can edit its spacing, background image/color and background shape.

 ![Screenshot of Footer Options](/images/screenshot-footer.png)